A Weekend Adventure in Niles, CA

 Niles Canyon is a small old railroad town in the San Francisco Bay Area with detailed history and nature trails.
-Its small downtown feel with antique shops and a classic railway museum almost makes you forget you’re in the Bay Area.
-Take a drive out with your family and discover this hidden gem of a town and its surrounding areas for a nearby weekend adventure.
+Its small downtown with antique shops and a classic railway museum almost makes you forget you’re in the Bay Area.
+Take a drive out with your family and discover this hidden gem of a town for a nearby weekend adventure.

 The Niles Farmer’s Market opens at 10am and is centrally located up Main Street.
 Browse all the fresh and locally grown fruit and vegetables or support local soap and craft vendors.

 Then, make some time for high tea at Tyme for Tea (reservation only).
 This cute enchanting tearoom holds antiques and collectibles throughout the store and provides a uniquely crafted high tea experience with scones, jams, and teas.

 If you’re still curious to browse more treasures, explore some of the other shops located on the Main Street, from thrift shops to museums to antique stores like A Moment in Time.